S3-Portfolio/General/management.md

 Kanban worked quite well for our team.
 Git allows users to manage a primitive kanban board.
 Trello does not allow for full Kanban and or Scrum.
 Things like a burndown chart and user stories are missing in the tool.
-We therefor opted to change our agile management tool to YouTrack.
+We therefore opted to change our agile management tool to YouTrack.
 YouTrack has a lot of features and lets us make burndown charts and user stories.
 It also provides more room for things like time estimates.